American River Whitewater Rafting

 The American River is the premier whitewater rafting river in California and one of the most popular recreational rivers in the United States.
 Located in the heart of the Sierra Foothills smack in the middle of Gold Rush Country, the tiny towns of Coloma and Lotus are the epicenter of California Rafting.

-For decades, the American River has been a very popular destination for white water rafting enthusiasts in California due to its close proximity to several major California and Nevada cities such as San Francisco, San Jose, Fremont, Sacramento, South Lake Tahoe and Reno.
+For decades, the American River has been a very popular destination for white water rafting enthusiasts in California due to its close proximity to several major California and Nevada population centers such as the Bay Area, Modesto, Sacramento, the Lake Tahoe area and Reno.
 We also get hundreds of clients each year that make the easy drive to Coloma from Los Angeles, San Diego and Las Vegas for a few days of whitewater rafting fun.
-The American River has Three Forks that offer a varied levels of difficulty, adventure, and excitement making the American River a rare gem amongst recreation destinations.
+The American River has Three Forks that offer varied levels of difficulty, adventure, and excitement making the American River a rare gem amongst recreation destinations.

 We start our Spring rafting season in April on the free-flowing snow-melt fed Class 4/5 North Fork of the American.
 Depending on the winter snowpack and speed of the snowmelt the season on the North Fork can last anywhere from two weeks to two months!
 Rafting with us on any one of our guided trips is an exciting vacation option.
 Come with us and raft the Class 4/5 North Fork of the American with us in April and May this year while we still have excellent water flows.